GameServerManagers/LinuxGSM-Docs/Don't-Starve-Together.md

 steamauthenticationport="8769"
 steammasterserverport="27019"

+# Server Details
+servicename="dst-server2"
 ```

 **Set all installation variables BEFORE running the `./dstserver1/2 install` commands.** You also should not change them afterwards.
 Feel free to change these settings but make sure that you set them to the same clusters.

 For clarity reasons I recommend naming the master shard "Master".

 Lastly you have to start both servers.
-The order does not matter because the slave server will auto-retry to connect to the master server.
+The order does not matter because the slave server will auto-retry connecting to the master server.

 #### Guides / Documentations: